-The Portuguese and Americans pay only one per cent. on Indian produce imported and re-exported, by the warchousing act lately passed in Great Britain.
-Calicoes terminen on the second second the constitution
+^{} The Portuguese and Americans pay only one per cent, on Indian produce imported and re-exported, by the warehousing act lately passed in Great Britain.
+Calicoes

-44. It must ever be impracticable, if it were justifiable or politic, by any restrictions or penalties on the trade of the British subjects, to prevent the increasing produce and manufactures of India from being conveyed to the markets in Europe, where a demand, for such articles shall exist.
-Such restrictions tend to throw the trade into the hands of foreign nations, and to enable them to supply the markets of Europe, on iterms which must equally affect the Company's sales in England.
-If the same goods which now pass to the continent of Europe through foreign hands, were brought to the Company's sales in England, the effect on the general price of articles exposed to sale at the Company's warehouses would be less prejudicial, than that now experienced from the sale of those goods in the markets on the continent pay $2\frac{1}{2}$, muslin $7\frac{1}{2}$ per cent. on the sales, if sold for exportation; all other, goods (excepting cotton, spices, bullion, &c. diamonds, precious stones, which pay no duties,) pay two per cent. exclusive of the convoy duty, payable by the importers.
-A reduction of those duties in England is absolutely necessary to complete the system of drawing the private trade of India to the port of.
-London.
+44. It must ever be impracticable, if it were justifiable or politic, by any restrictions or penalties on the trade of the British subjects, to prevent the increasing produce and manufactures of India from being conveyed to the markets in Europe, where a demand for such articles shall exist.
+Such restriction tions tend to throw the trade into the hands of foreign nations, and to enable them to supply the markets of Europe, on iterms which must equally affect the Company's sales in England.
+If the same goods which now pass to the continent of Europe through foreign hands, were brought to the Company's sales in England, the effect on the general price of articles exposed to sale at the Company's warehouses would be less prejudicial, than that now experienced from the sale of those goods in the markets on the continent pay 21⁄2, muslin 71⁄2 per cent. on the sales, if sold for exportation; all other goods (excepting cotton, spices, bullion, &c. diamonds, precious stones, which pay no duties,) pay two per cent. exclusive of the convoy duty, payable by the importers.
+A reduction of those duties in England is absolutely necessary to complete the system of drawing the private trade of India to the port of London.